 There’s something about a town that reinvents itself twice a year.
-It’s like there’s an electric current running just below the ground that releases a jolt of excitement every six months.
-When I arrive in Jackson Hole, Wyoming the very last weekend of ski season, I expect a general malaise, something of an emotional tumbleweed rolling through the area.
+It’s like an electric current that releases a jolt of excitement every six months.
+When I arrive in Jackson Hole, Wyoming on the very last weekend of ski season, I expect a general malaise – tumbleweed rolling through the area.
 All the slopeside fun has come to an end.
 And yet, surprisingly, I find the city in a celebratory mood.
-Everyone, from the ski instructors to snowboard rental staff, is buzzing with anticipation; it feels like the last day of school.
+Everyone, from the ski instructors to snowboard-rental staff, is buzzing with anticipation.
+It feels like the last day of school.
 When I ask a lift operator how he feels about the inevitable arrival of summer, he practically jumps out of his boots, batting away a late-season snowflake, and exclaims, ‘Are you kidding?!
 Summer’s the best time in Jackson!’

-Yes, the current is strong in Jackson Hole, and the epicentre of excitement – a new boutique hotel that will be celebrating its first official summer this year – is just steps from the ski lift.
-Meet Caldera House.
-The eight-suite stay opened in November and has already hosted the likes of Gigi Hadid, Mandy Moore and Olympic skier Bode Miller, plus it landed on Travel + Leisure’s list of ‘Best New Hotels in the World’.
-Enthusiasm for summer at Caldera House has practically reached a fever pitch, with plans for cowboy poetry by firelight and horse whispering at a nearby ranch, plus a whole host of holistic experiences.
+Yes, the current is strong in Jackson Hole, and the epicentre of excitement – a new boutique hotel – is just steps from the ski lift.
+Meet Caldera House: the eight-suite stay, which opened in late 2018, and has already hosted the likes of Gigi Hadid and Olympic skier Bode Miller, plus landed on Travel + Leisure’s list of ‘Best New Hotels in the World’.
+Enthusiasm for summer at Caldera House has practically reached fever pitch, with plans for cowboy poetry by firelight and horse whispering at a nearby ranch, plus a whole host of holistic experiences.
 Here’s why we’re calling Caldera House the ultimate summer retreat…

 The hotel design is fit for all seasons (and tastes)

-One-note mountain retreats tend to cater to the cold, but all that flannel and faux fur can feel out of place come July.
-At Caldera House, however, every detail has been considered, including the change in seasons.
-The communal lounge, which feels inviting for both apres ski and apres SUP, is decked in blonde oak wood and earth-tone mid-century furniture – a palette that echoes the surrounding rocky terrain (not the North Pole).
+One-trick mountain retreats tend to cater to the cold, but all that flannel and faux fur can feel out of place come July.
+At Caldera House, every detail has been considered, including the change in seasons.
+The communal lounge, which feels inviting for both après ski and après SUP, is decked in blonde oak and earth-tone mid-century furniture – a palette that echoes the surrounding rocky terrain.

-All eight suites feel like luxury alpine homes, complete with full chef’s kitchens (for whipping up summer salads and peach cobbler), living rooms with fireplaces (equally enticing in January or July when you have a glass of wine in hand) and private balconies (ideal for moose viewing in both summer and winter).
-‘Each of the suites has a million-plus invested into their design’, says Paige Johnston, the hotel’s guest experience manager.
+All eight suites feel like luxury alpine homes, complete with full chef’s kitchens (for whipping up summer salads and peach cobbler), living rooms with fireplaces (equally enticing in January or July, when you have a glass of wine in hand) and private balconies (ideal for moose viewing in both summer and winter).
+‘Each of the eight suites has a million-plus invested into their design’, says Paige Johnston, the hotel’s guest-experience manager.
 ‘And the property took over five years to finish.’
 This level of consideration is evident, right down to the bookshelves stocked with outdoorsy reads like Into Thin Air, and the bath accessories – taper candles in iron stands and ceramic bowls filled with soaking salts – placed by the standalone tubs in the master bedrooms.
-Four of the suites have two bedrooms and similar designs, while the rest are sprawling four-bedroom pads, each with a unique interior.
-One, for example, is more modern, and another more traditionally western.
-The idea, says Paige, is that repeat guests can enjoy a totally different design experience each time they visit.
+All have one-off interiors – some more modern, another traditionally western – the idea being, says Paige, that repeat guests can enjoy a totally different design experience each time they stay.

 Adventure lies just beyond your suite

 Diamond Cross Ranch is perhaps best known as the home of legendary horse whisperer Grant Golliher (that and the fact that Kanye West hosted an album-listening party there last year).
-Through Caldera House, visitors can arrange to see Golliher in action, working with his sidekick Freckles, an alpha equine and local celebrity, to tame unbroken horses through body language and touch (horse whispering doesn’t actually include sweet nothings).
-The experience, called ‘Caldera’s Old West’, also includes a ride in the Teton Mountains and lessons in working a ranch (haltering and saddling horses, as well as ‘punching’, aka moving cattle).
+Through Caldera House, visitors can arrange to see Golliher in action – working with his sidekick Freckles, an alpha equine and local celebrity – to tame unbroken horses through body language and touch (horse whispering doesn’t actually include sweet nothings).
+The experience, called ‘Caldera’s Old West’, also includes a ride in the surrounding Teton Mountains and lessons in working a ranch (haltering and saddling horses, as well as ‘punching’, aka droving cattle).

 Another ranch experience, ‘Sunset Whiskey Ride’, includes a trail ride at dusk with local cowboys, a Wyoming whiskey tasting and a bonfire.
-If you’re lucky, you may even hear Golliher fire off some cowboy poetry – short stories and lessons told in a rhythmic way (Peter says one of Golliher’s favourites is about a man falling asleep at church).
-They’re not your typical hotel offerings.
+If you’re lucky, you may even hear Golliher fire off some cowboy poetry – short stories and lessons told in a rhythmic way.
+So, not exactly your typical hotel offerings.
 ‘Caldera House is looking for activities that get to the heart of Jackson’, says Peter.
-‘That’s cool to see a hotel really value that.’
+‘It’s cool to see a hotel really value that heritage.’

 Wyoming has its own spin on wellness